jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 There are two problems in the current K8s HPA setup:

-- Hard-coded algorithm with less flexibility.
+- Hard-coded algorithm with limited flexibility.
 - Custom metrics can be difficult to set up.

 ### Hard-coded Algorithm